How can I be sure if the next tour is really taking place?

 What language is the tour, and do you also give tours in Spanish/French/Chinese/Limburgs?

 All tours are in English (with a slight accent).
 We can give tours in Dutch on request, but not in any other language.

 Is it really free?

 Sure, if you want to!
 Unlike many other free tour organizers, we are completely independent and non-commercial.
-We are locals passionate about our city and run the tours as a hobby (although some of us also work as professional guides).
+We are locals passionate about our city and run the tours as a hobby.
 If you liked the tour, you can leave a donation according to your own budget.
 We will also use it to cover our expenses such as this website.